Japanese submarines in the Pacific War: Yanagi missions

+Wenneker believed that Japanese submarines were inferior to German U-boats, being too large to be maneuverable and having worse radar capabilities.
+On Wenneker's initiative, Hitler eventually agreed to send two Kriegsmarine U-boats to Japan for the Japanese to be able to study their technology.
+The first, U-511, arrived in Japan in the summer of 1943 and was examined before being used as a training ship.
+The Japanese believed the German U-boat was too complicated for them to build more in their shipyards.
+The second German submarine, U-1224, was used by a Japanese crew that had traveled to Germany and spent several months being trained by the Kriegsmarine there on German submarine operations and tactics, but they were lost when the submarine was destroyed on its way to Japan in the spring of 1944 by a U.S. anti-submarine hunter-killer group.

+Notable operations

 Midget submarines

 Japanese midget submarines were involved in many actions during the Pacific war including the attacks on Pearl Harbor and Sydney Harbour.

 Attacks on North America

 Japanese submarines shelled and carried out reconnaissance on the west coast of the continental United States.
 Later in the war, there were plans for a four boat, 10-airplane attack on the Panama Canal using the I-400 class submarine, but these plans had to be abandoned.

 USS Indianapolis

 The sank the heavy cruiser shortly after it delivered parts for the atomic bomb Little Boy to the island of Tinian.
 The loss of the Indianapolis was not noticed for four days, which resulted in the deaths of hundreds of American sailors at sea, and constituted the greatest loss of life at sea in a single incident in the history of the United States Navy.